Lee-Junhee/65_List_DoublyLinked/README.md

-# represent a list as a chain with a sentinel node
+# represent a list as a chain, doubly linked, with sentinel nodes on either end.